US Aircraft Carrier Arrives in Vietnam

-A US aircraft carrier arrived in the central Vietnamese city of Danang on Sunday, weeks after Hanoi protested against Chinese vessels sailing in its waters.
+A U.S. aircraft carrier arrived in the central Vietnamese city of Danang on Sunday, weeks after Hanoi protested the presence of Chinese vessels sailing in its waters.

 The USS Ronald Reagan's port call in Danang comes as the United States and Vietnam celebrate the 10th anniversary of their "comprehensive partnership."